PsychoLlama/farnsworth/README.md

 - Trustless: Signaling is done through an encrypted tunnel.
 Not even the signaling server can read your ICE candidates.
 - Self-hosted: Easily run your own signaling server.

+## Development

+Active development is paused while I work on production-hardening [my home lab](https://github.com/PsychoLlama/home-lab/).
+The live web app will not work until my self-hosted signaling server comes back online, although you are free to run your own.